operate-bsv/www.operatebsv.org/src/index.md

 ---
-title: Foo bar
+title: An extensible Bitcoin meta programming protocol
 layout: Home
 ---

 ::: slot standfirst
-***Operate** is an extensible Bitcoin meta programming protocol.* It offers a way of constructing programs encapsulated in Bitcoin (SV) transactions that can be be used to process data, perform calculations and operations, and return any computable value.
+***Operate** is an extensible Bitcoin meta programming protocol.* It offers a way of writing and running programs encapsulated in Bitcoin (SV) transactions that can be be used to process data, perform calculations and operations, and return any computable value.
 :::

 ::: slot features
 * ### Turing complete Bitcoin
   Write programs that return any computable value.
 Even write programs that write other programs!

-* ### Extensible VM
+* ### Extensible API
   Create extensions to integrate Operate with your own applications and hardware in any way.

 * ### Decentralised eco-system
-  Operate is a decentralised, permissionless repository of functions that anyone can use and contribute to.
+  A decentralised, permissionless repository of functions that anyone can use and contribute to.

 * ### Content addressable
   One reference per unique function.
 A universal naming mechanism where no authority owns a namespace.